TSR management agreement permits

 - commit to completing and submitting an annual report via a survey on the condition of the TSR, including a photo

-- be prepared to pay the one-off $300 application and permit fee if successful in securing the tender
+- be prepared to pay the one-off $300 application and permit fee if successful in securing our application

 - be able to meet all other requirements outlined in the permit terms and conditions.

 |Central Tablelands||Closed 7/05/2021 at 5 pm|